Computer Science (CPSC)

 Students with a semester level of Freshman 1, Freshman 2 or Sophomore 1 may not enroll.

 This course provides an overview of concepts, techniques, algorithms and applications in machine learning, including supervised learning (e.g.: classification and regression), unsupervised learning (e.g.: clustering and dimensionality reduction), and learning theory (e.g.: bias/variance; regularization and feature selection).
 Moreover, the course will include research projects that will require writing computer code, conduction experiments, and writing papers.
-If the student takes CPSC 480 for the undergraduate program, he/she can take CPSC 680 for additional credits.
+If students takes CPSC 480 for the undergraduate program, they can take CPSC 680 for additional credits.

 Prerequisite: CPSC 374D